victoria-analyst/pawly-data-analytics/analysis/insights_pets.md

 ## Insights

 ### 1. Birth date is filled in for only a small share of pets
-Across the general dataset, `birth_date`, `age_years`, and `age_months` are
-null for nearly all records, so real birth dates exist only for a handful.
+Across the general dataset, `birth_date` is null for nearly all records.
 This makes it currently impossible to reliably calculate age or birthdays for most pets in the system: the field is either not required at registration or owners largely skip it.